-In the fifties Siodmak contributed to the scripts for The Magnetic Monster (1953, review), Riders to the Stars (1954), Creature with the Atom Brain (1955), and Earth vs. the Flying Saucers (1956).
+In the fifties Siodmak contributed to the scripts for The Magnetic Monster (1953, review), Riders to the Stars (1954), Creature with the Atom Brain (1955, review), and Earth vs. the Flying Saucers (1956).
 In 1968 he wrote a pseudo-sequel to Donovan’s Brain called Hauser’s Memory, which became the film Hauser’s Memory (1970).

 Siodmak lamented the fact that people siphoned off his works into their movies without giving him credit.
 Such a case was the Steve Martin comedy The Man with Two Brains (1983), which not only spoofs Donovan’s Brain, but Martin’s character at one point watches it on TV and calls it his ”favourite film”.
 Siodmak thus said to Patrick McGilligan in his book Backstory 2: ”they showed cuts of the film Donovan’s Brain on a television screen, but they never asked my permission.”
 However, Siodmak never took legal action.
 It’s also worth remembering that these interviews were made late in Siodmak’s life, when he had trouble getting his books published in the US, and lived a rather secluded life on his Hollywood ranch.
 However, one great accolade which seemed to fill him with joy was the fact that Stephen King praised Donovan’s Brain in his book Danse Macabre (1981).
 He tells McGilligan: ”He gave me the greatest write-up I’ve ever seen.
 ‘Nobody has ever written a book like that.’
 So I write to him, ‘Please send me your autograph, to put in that book of yours.’
 Big case came with all of the books he had ever written, everyone with a dedication!”